dani-santos-code/hangman/README.md

 - If user loses, a losing message is displayed

-- Created 2 main endpoints that in a way that the word is never exposed to the frontend
+- Created 2 main endpoints in a way that the word is never exposed to the frontend

 - Added a middleware to validate the wordId input coming from the FE